-- BC physicians with experience practicing rural medicine, extensive connections to rural communities, and a demonstrated interest in global health
+- A BC physician practising rural medicine and a demonstrated interest in global health; or

 Projects must demonstrate a commitment to ethical partnership and aligned goals among all participants and participating communities and be based on the following principles:

-- The project will significantly contribute to the enhancement of generalism and strengthening local capacity in health services of low resource and/or underserved rural communities.
+- The project will significantly contribute to the enhancement of generalism and strengthening local capacity in health services of underserved rural communities.

 - The project will result in sustainable benefits to partner communities.